 Walk down nostalgia lane for many as ‘Ramayan’ returns on DD

 Then, it was about people glued to television screens, some even praying before it, planning their day around that one hour a week and making sure they go nowhere.
-Now, it is about a lockdown in a highly tech efficient world of 24-hour entertainment as India and the world battle the coronavirus pandemic.
-The government’s announcement that it would rerun the show on DD National at 9am and 9pm everyday brought back nostalgia for times that were simpler and TV viewing was about community.
-When neighbours with television sets opened their doors for others and families timed their routine to match the screenings.
+Now, it is about a lockdown in a high tech efficient world of 24-hour entertainment as India and the world battle the coronavirus pandemic.
+The government's announcement that it would rerun the show on DD National at 9 am and 9 pm every day brought back nostalgia for times that were simpler and TV viewing was about community.
+When neighbors with television sets opened their doors for others and families timed their routine to match the screenings.

 "Ramayan" , which began its telecast in 1987, made household names out of its two stars Arun Govil and Deepika Chikhalia.
 Govil, like many others, watched the show as it aired on Saturday morning, calling it a "nostalgic" moment.